Coupang (CPNG)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Luckily, Coupang’s sales grew at an impressive 18.3% compounded annual growth rate over the last three years.
-Its growth beat the average consumer internet company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Luckily, Coupang’s sales grew at an impressive 18.8% compounded annual growth rate over the last three years.
+Its growth beat the average consumer internet company and shows its offerings resonate with customers.

-Looking ahead, sell-side analysts expect revenue to grow 16.6% over the next 12 months, a slight deceleration versus the last three years.
-We still think its growth trajectory is attractive given its scale and implies the market is baking in success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 14.4% over the next 12 months, a deceleration versus the last three years.
+We still think its growth trajectory is attractive given its scale and suggests the market is forecasting success for its products and services.

 6. Active Customers